Praqma/PlusBump/README.md

     Specify a prefix to add before the resulting version string

+  -s --special=<postfix>

+    Specify the "special" part of the resulting version string.
+This is any  part of the version string that comes after the dash, e.g. in 1.3.4-SNAPSHOT it is the string "SNAPSHOT".
+Note this is for the "output" side.
+Wincrementor will accept any special string on the input and preserve it, unless you specify `--special=""` or something else.

   -a --majorpattern=<major_pattern>

     Specify an alternative (regex) pattern that indicates a major version bump.